emmajanedrews/base-template/_drafts/a-few-ways-to-get-rid-of-all-your-clutter-during-a-move.md

 **First, you can simply pack everything up.** This involves getting a lot of boxes, and I recommend you buy boxes that are all uniform in size.
 This will make them easier to stack and easier to handle.
 There are some great online resources for gathering boxes, including U-haul and Craigslist.&nbsp;

-You can also** bring in your own dumpster.**This might sound a little rash, but if you’re downsizing and collecting things that have accumulated over many years, a lot of those things will probably end up in a dumpster.
+You can also&nbsp;**bring in your own dumpster.** This might sound a little rash, but if you’re downsizing and collecting things that have accumulated over many years, a lot of those things will probably end up in a dumpster.
 Many dumpster services offer and deliver dumpsters that come in different sizes.
 The cost difference between a large and a small dumpster isn’t great, so it’s better to have a little extra room available just in case.&nbsp;

 Next, you can try Craigslist to post your items on there for free or advertise them and sell them for a fee.
 This should only be used for just a few items, though.
 You don’t want to spend a lot of time posting items to this site.&nbsp;